Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 [//]: # "![Data_Diagram](https://www.usb-antivirus.com/wp-content/uploads/2014/11/tutorial-windwos-10-2-320x202.png)"

-* Documentation site for GitHub repository (TODO).
+* Documentation site for GitHub repository https://github.com/Azure/MachineLearningSamples-BigData.

 [//]: # (**The above info will be included in the Readme on GitHub**)